Certora/gambit/README.md

 ```

-A set of mutate parameters are stored as a JSON object mapping option names to values:
+A set of mutation parameters are stored as a JSON object mapping option names to
+values:

 ```json
 {